Less Is More: Food & Product Photography Styling Tips for an Editorial Look

 • select your backdrop carefully - this will be a big element in your image as you'll want to be leaving a lot of negative space

-Editorial product styling on the 'Seville' vibrant orange photography backdrop
+Editorial product styling on the Seville vinyl photography backdrop

 Editing ideas for editorial photography